ricardordzalt/tailwind-for-react-native/README.md

 #### Create new componentes with styled function

 The styled function allows us to create components from another component using tagged template literals.
-We use styled and pass it as a parameter a component that accepts a styles object in the style property.
+We use styled and pass it as a parameter a component that accepts a style prop.

 ```js